-When online, the compressor software controls compressor operation on or to the right of its control line.
+When online and the Compressor Control is enabled, either in ITCC or in Compressor-Only Mode, the compressor software controls compressor operation on or to the right of its control line.
 Compressor flow is proportional to speed.
 Therefore, when operating on the control line, any decrease in speed could inadvertently drive the compressor into surge by reducing flow.
 To prevent this undesirable effect, speed reference lower commands from direct setpoint entry and remote speed setpoint are inhibited when compressor operation is on or near its control line.
 Boolean speed lower commands from the HMI/CCT, discrete input, or Modbus are still permitted for operational flexibility.